robb-j/gruber/README.md

 I'd prefer a style of **move slow and deliberate**.
 So I use Gruber in a project and develop features within that project.
-Then if the features are really useful or I find myself copy-pasting them between projects, I'll look into ways of contributing them back to the library.
+Then if I find myself copy-pasting those modules between projects, I'll look into ways of contributing them back to the library.

 ## Principles

 - **Standardised & Compatible** — use existing standards, migrate towards them and try not to break things
-- **Agnostic** — a library, framework or runtime shouldn't be forced upon you
+- **Agnostic** — libraries, frameworks or runtimes shouldn't be forced upon you
 - **Patterns** — optional best-practises for how to use modules
 - **Composability** — logic should be composed together rather than messily intertwined
 - **Minimal & Deliberate** — carefully add only what's is necessary